-Accuracy and Safety
+Accuracy and safety

-You may read and write thousands of notes a year, but your patients review only their own.
-Sharing notes with your patients enables a second set of eyes to review them and catch mistakes early before harm occurs.
-Patients may report on clinically important discrepancies, particularly those involving medications and inaccurate documentation.
-While research indicates that patients are unlikely to contact their doctor as a result of reading their note, a quarter of those who did reported a possible error.
-OpenNotes also reminds patients of important next steps, such as diagnostic and screening tests, referrals, and immunizations.
-It sends a strong message about transparency and inclusivity, empowering patients as safety partners.
-And as demonstrated in studies addressing medical error disclosure, open and honest communication can help decrease litigation.
-OpenNotes may also help build trust, a cornerstone for stemming liability.
+You probably read and write thousands of notes every year.
+The only notes your patients review are their own.
+Sharing adds a second set of eyes.
+Patients can report on clinically important discrepancies, particularly those involving medications and inaccurate documentation.
+Research indicates that 25% of patients who contact their doctor as a result of reading their note report a possible error.
+And open notes remind patients of important next steps, such as diagnostic and screening tests, referrals, and immunizations.
+It sends a strong message about transparency and inclusivity that turns passive patients into active safety partners.
+It builds trust.
+Moreover, open and honest communication can help decrease litigation, as demonstrated repeatedly in studies addressing medical error disclosure.

-Researchers estimate that poor adherence to medications contributes to 125,000 deaths and $100 billion in excess health care costs each year.
-In a study published in 2012, up to 78 percent of patients reported that OpenNotes helped them take their medications as prescribed, and in interviews and focus groups with patients and families we hear many stories providing further evidence for these survey findings.
-A more recent study by the Geisinger Center for Health Research found that patients offered access to notes were more likely to fill their prescriptions for blood pressure medication.
+According to research estimates, poor adherence to medications in the USA may contribute to 125,000 deaths and $100 billion in excess health care costs each year.
+In a study published in 2012, up to 78% of patients reported that open notes helped them take their medications as prescribed.
+In interviews and focus groups with patients and families we have gathered considerable evidence supporting these survey findings.
+More recently, a study by the Geisinger Center for Health Research found that patients offered access to notes were more likely to fill their prescriptions for blood pressure medication.

 of patients in one study said that accessing their notes made them feel more in control of their health care.

-Impact on Chronic Disease
+Impact on chronic disease

-Navigating the health care system can be hard for anyone, but it’s often hardest for the 117 million Americans managing chronic health conditions.
-For these patients, OpenNotes can be particularly helpful.
+Navigating the health care system can be hard for anybody, but it’s often hardest for the 117 million Americans managing chronic health conditions.
+Open notes can be particularly helpful for them.
 In addition to enhancing recall and understanding, patients can review complex data, including multiple changes in medications or treatment plans.
-And importantly, they can share up-to-date, accurate information with family, specialists, and others involved in their care.
+Just as importantly, they can share up-to-date, accurate information with family, specialists, and others involved in their care.

 “In many cases I’m looking at multiple options and trying to find the best way to manage my health issues.
-Having OpenNotes and access to all my information has given me much more control of my health care.”— Eileen Hughes, patient
+Having open notes and access to all my information has given me much more control of my health care.”— Eileen Hughes, patient

 “Family members are among the most vigilant of health system stakeholders.”— Jennifer L. Wolff, PhD, Johns Hopkins Bloomberg School of Public Health

-Stigma attached to mental health and illness persists, but OpenNotes holds promise for helping both the therapeutic process, as well as reducing the stigma of mental health and illness.
-Sharing notes can build and establish trust and help patients feel more understood by their social workers, psychiatrists, and others on the health care team.
-Such connection can enhance patients’ willingness to address mental health issues more actively, and some psychotherapists say that inviting patients to see their issues in writing can catalyze behavior change more effectively than discussion alone.
-Using notes as an integral component of therapy is attracting considerable interest among mental health professionals and their patients, and formal studies are now under way, and we hypothesize that they’ll show that open notes have a positive impact.
+Open notes hold promise for helping the therapeutic process, as well as reducing the stigma of mental health and illness.
+Sharing notes can build trust, making patients feel more understood by social workers, psychiatrists, and others on the health care team.
+Such connection can enhance patients’ willingness to address mental health issues more actively.
+Some psychotherapists say that inviting patients to see their issues in writing can catalyze behavior change more effectively than discussion alone.
+Using notes as an integral component of therapy is attracting considerable interest among mental health professionals and their patients.
+Formal studies are now under way, and we hypothesize that they’ll show that open notes have a positive impact.

 “I believe that making sweeping determinations to block records from patients suffering from behavioral health conditions amounts to treating them like second-class citizens.”

-New Opportunities for Efficiency
+New opportunities for efficiency